master-kaushik/Compass/README.md

 This script is really helpful for the blind people.

-# Made By:

-Ashish Kaushik
+Made By: Ashish Kaushik

-# Support
+Support:

 smartprogrammers.sp@gmail.com